Why use Mediation

 Who and when you can use Mediation

-Mediation is Voluntary, however, for mediation to work all involved in the dispute have to agree to take part without being pressured.
-Anyone working or residing within the Stirling area can use the mediation service free of charge and can be used from 9am – 10pm 7 days a week.
+Mediation is Voluntary, however, for mediation to work all involved in the dispute have to agree to take part without being forced.
+Anyone working or residing within the Stirling area can use the mediation service free of charge and can be used from 9am–10pm 7 days a week.

 The Role of the Mediator